EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

-Indeed, if respondent's counsel had first elicited specific testimony from petitioner, and then questioned petitioner as to which, if any, documents informed that testimony, the work product petitioner seeks to protect --- counsel's opinion of the strengths and weaknesses of the case as represented by the group identification of documents selected by counsel --- would not have
+Indeed, if respondent's counsel had first elicited specific testimony from petitioner, and then questioned petitioner as to which, if any, documents informed that testimony, the work product petitioner seeks to protect---counsel's opinion of the strengths and weaknesses of the case as represented by the group identification of documents selected by counsel---would not have